NEUAnalyses/HHWWgg_Tools/Production/README.md

     mkdir Configuration/GenProduction/python
     mv ggF_X250_WWgg_qqlnugg.py.txt Configuration/GenProduction/python/ggF_X250_WWgg_qqlnugg.py

-## Create MC_Configs JSON
+### Create MC_Configs JSON

-### Example with GEN-SIM ggF_X250_WWgg_qqlnugg
+#### Example with GEN-SIM ggF_X250_WWgg_qqlnugg

 The first step in this repository's workflow is the creation of an MC_Configs JSON file specifying which MC steps to run and which files to run them on.
-In order to create the default output, you simply run:
+You can create one for your newly acquired fragment with:

-    python Make_MC_Configs.py
+    python Make_MC_Configs.py --step GEN-SIM --nEvents 1000 --jobs_jobsize 1 --finalStates qqlnu --Resonant --masses 250

 this will create an output file called MC_Configs.json.
 By default, MC_Configs.json will have one object [[1]](https://developers.squarespace.com/what-is-json) in it consisting of five keys, each consisting of one string or value.
 It should look like this: